ericregnier/power-platform-powershell-helpers/README.md

 # Power Platform PowerShell Helpers
-Some lightweight PowerShell helper scripts for Power Platform / Common Data Service (CDS) / Dynamics 365 (D365).
+Some lightweight PowerShell helper scripts for Power Platform / Dataverse (formally CDS) / Dynamics 365 (D365).

-These helpers allows you to script different CDS operations and deployment activities that cannot be performed with a solution import, particularly with unmanaged solutions.
+These helpers allows you to script different Dataverse operations and deployment activities that cannot be performed with a solution import, particularly with unmanaged solutions.
 For example deleting components such as fields, views, etc.

 Available functions:
 - Delete processes (classic workflows and business rules)